-Resources are deployed/arranged to meet the needs of individual children.
+Our budget is allocated according to our Provision Management system.
+The resources are deployed/arranged to meet the needs of individual children.
 We review the needs of the children termly so that we can ensure the correct provision is in place.